Testing the model using the model.

 Second, we can generalize that point to say that the typical competently-written journal article's assumptions are usually pretty plausible, or at least do little harm.
 When they report that one option is more likely than another, that is often later verified to actually be true, though the authors had used subjective tools to state subjective odds.

-Third, we shouldn't believe p-values--or any one research study--anyway.
-A model with fabulous p-values will increase our subjective confidence that something real is going on.
-But if you read that a p-value is 99.98%, ¿do you really believe that in exactly two out of 10,000 states of the world, the difference is not significant?
+Third, we shouldn't believe $p$-values—or any one research study—anyway.
+A model with fabulous $p$-values will increase our subjective confidence that something real is going on.
+But if you read that a $p$-value is 99.98%, do you really believe that if you re-gather the data set 10,000 times, the difference will not be significant in exactly two out of 10,000 attempts?
 Probably not: you just get a sense of greater confidence.

 [Previous entry: "Keeping paper current"]